The 13 Fintech Payments Startups That Are Changing the Way We Pay

 Sila

-Sila is a simple, secure, and accessible suite of developer tools for building financial applications.
-Sila’s API platform helps fintech and crypto companies quickly find compliant ways to verify customer identity, move money, and hold customer funds.
-Their platform allows developers to rapidly build financial applications and bring them to market.
-Sila offers five critical APIs: ID Verification, Link Account (using Plaid), Issue Sila via ACH, Redeem Sila via ACH, and Transfer Sila via Ethereum.
+Sila is a simple, secure, accessible programming suite for developers of financial applications.
+The startup offers fully compliant APIs, enabling fintech and cryptocurrency companies to move money, verify customer identity, and hold customer funds seamlessly.
+Sila offers five critical APIs: ID Verification, Link Account, Issue Sila via ACH, Redeem Sila via ACH, and Transfer Sila via Ethereum.

 StormX